The Clan of the Cave Bear: Plots

 A five-year-old girl, Ayla, who readers come to understand is Cro-Magnon, is orphaned and left homeless by an earthquake that destroys her family's camp.
-She wanders naked and unable to feed herself, for several days.
+She wanders naked and unable to feed herself for several days.
 She is attacked and nearly killed by a cave lion, and, suffering from starvation, exhaustion, and infection of her wounds, she collapses, on the verge of death.

 The narrative switches to a group of people who call themselves "Clan" and who the reader comes to understand are Neanderthal.
 Their cave was destroyed in the earthquake, and they are searching for a new home.
 The medicine woman of the group, Iza, discovers Ayla and asks permission from her brother Brun, the Clan leader, to help her, despite the child being clearly a member of "the Others," the distrusted antagonists of the Clan.
 The child is adopted by Iza and her eldest brother Creb.
 Creb is the group's "Mog-ur" or shaman, despite being deformed as a result of a difficult birth caused by his abnormally large head, and the later loss of an arm and eye after being attacked by a cave bear.
 The Clan worships spiritual representations of Earthly animals, called totems, that they believe can influence their lives by sending good or bad luck, and for whom Mog-ur acts as an intermediary.
 Brun allows Iza to treat the dying child and agrees to adopt her providing Creb can discover her personal totem spirit.

 Through meditation, Creb comes to believe that the child may be protected by the spirit of the cave lion, a powerful totem never given to a woman and only to very few men.
 He cites the cave lion attack the girl experienced shortly before being discovered as proof that its spirit marked her so that she could be adopted into the Clan.
 The girl travels with them for a while and starts to heal.
 When the group stops to discuss what they should do since they have not found a new home, Ayla wanders and discovers a huge, beautiful cave, perfect for their needs.
 Many of the people begin to regard Ayla as lucky, especially since good fortune continues to come their way as she lives among them.

 In Auel's books, Neanderthals possess only limited vocal apparatus and rarely speak; however, they have a highly developed sign language.
 They do not laugh or even smile, and they do not cry; when Ayla weeps, Iza thinks she has an eye disease.
-They also mature very early - to the point a person in their 20s and 30s is considered old and they become pubescent at around 7–9 years old with few maturing at 10 years old.
-Very soon after, they are given a mate and have children.
+They also mature very early, becoming pubescent at around 7–9 years old, with a few maturing at 10 years old; very soon after, they are given a mate and have children.
+A person in their 20s and 30s is considered old.
 Iza was considered to have a geriatic pregnancy when she was nearly twenty and had stumbled upon Ayla.